yTarik0/CheckFilm-TelegramBot/README.md

 - Version: @v.13
 - checks if a move is on a streaming - webservice
 - can also used to check series
-- Change the following code if you use Windows, so that there no encoding errors
+- Change the following in checkMovie.py code if you use Windows, so that there no encoding errors
-  - with open(pathname, "w", encoding='utf-8') as data: --> line 72
+  - with open(pathname, "w", encoding='utf-8') as data:
-  - with open(pathname, "r", encoding='utf-8') as data: --> line 94
+  - with open(pathname, "r", encoding='utf-8') as data:
   - Make sure that you include the argument encoding='utf-8' in the parentheses to avoid encoding errors
 - You Need a folder named "movie-search" in your workspace
 - Chat Link: https://t.me/MovieCheck_Bot